BlockDevsUnited/BDU-Official-NFTs/README.md

 ## Configuring Deployment

-We are going to deploy the NFT contract on the Rinkeby Testnet.
+Now to deploy the NFT contract on the Rinkeby Testnet.

 First, make sure you get some rinkeby testnet Ether.
 You can get some here: https://faucet.rinkeby.io/